 Global inflation has been weak since the financial crisis.
 In part, this probably reflects some cyclical economic weakness as the global economy continues its slow post-crisis recovery.
 But it is also likely to reflect, at least in part, the longer-run drags on global growth I noted earlier.

-In this environment, inflation-targeting central banks in advanced economies have been forced to lower interest rates to ever lower nominal levels in order to underpin economic growth and inflation.
+In this environment, inflation-targeting central banks in advanced economies have been forced to lower interest rates to ever lower nominal levels in order to underpin eco

 But, as you can see from Chart 5, global inflationary pressures remain low and below central bank targets in most advanced economies.